enzymefinance/hackathon-template/README.md

 cp .env.example .env
 ```

-The only required variable is ETHEREUM_NODE_MAINNET, e.g. an Alchemy endpoint.If you want to use GitHub actions you'll have to set that variable up as a GitHub repository secret.
+The only required variable is ETHEREUM_NODE_MAINNET, e.g. an Alchemy endpoint.
+If you want to use GitHub actions you'll have to set that variable up as a GitHub repository secret.
 See [this line of code](https://github.com/enzymefinance/hackathon-template/blob/main/.github/workflows/ci.yaml#L72).

 2. Install dependencies and compile the contracts: